-- a.
-Two years continuous sobriety. - b.
-Two year commitment. - c.
-One year of active service in C.A. - d.
-Presides over monthly/quarterly meetings and arranges agenda. - e.
-Assumes responsibilities of coordinating all activities within the Area. - f.
-Encourages trusted servants to chair various Standing Committees. - g.
-Only votes in case of a tie. - h.
-To have all delegates attending the WSC credentialed at minimum 30 days prior to the WSC.
+- 1. Two years continuous sobriety. - 2.
+Two year commitment. - 3.
+One year of active service in C.A. - 4.
+Presides over monthly/quarterly meetings and arranges agenda. - 5.
+Assumes responsibilities of coordinating all activities within the Area. - 6.
+Encourages trusted servants to chair various Standing Committees. - 7.
+Only votes in case of a tie. - 8.
+To have all delegates credentialed upon election, but no later than 30 days prior to the WSC, using the current credentialing platform.